JoooooMei/cuddle-coin/README.md

 Simple blockchain with coin, using pubnub

-To run app, creata a config folder in backend root folder and add config.env with:
+To run app, create a config folder in backend root folder and add config.env with:

 - PORT
 - NODE_ENV=development